MISP/MISP/GITWORKFLOW.md

 Open issues can have up to one status label, preceded by the letter "S".
 Each label has a description of what it represents.
 See the [list of status labels](https://github.com/MISP/MISP/labels?q=S%3A+), along with their descriptions.

-The main advantage of using these labels is to organize and visualize issues on Issue Boards.
-Using these labels accurately improves the team's workflow.

 Closed issue may have up to one resolution label, preceded by the letter "R".
 See the [list of resolution labels](https://github.com/MISP/MISP/labels?q=R%3A+), along with their descriptions.
 When an issue does not fit into MISP's mission, we reject it by creating a comment explaining why it's being rejected, closing the issue and the `R: wontfix` label.
 When an issue is closed as a duplicate, we create a comment that mentions the other, duplicated issue and add the `R: duplicate` label.
 If the issue is closed without one of the specific resolutions or a comment, then it means, by default, that the issue in question was fixed or the requested enhancement was implemented.

+The main advantage of using these labels is to organize and visualize issues on Issue Boards.
+Using these labels accurately improves the team's workflow.

 ### Assignee

-We use the Assignee field in a way that helps us organize our work as a team, focus on what matters most currently, and avoid individual over-commitment & feelings of failure.
+We use the Assignee field in a way that helps us organize our work as a team, focus on what matters most currently, and avoid individual over-commitment and feelings of failure.
 To this aim, most tasks should be up for grabs for anyone who has spare capacity and the required skills.
 So in general, issues and merge requests should not be assigned to anyone.